emagrina/OfficeManager/README.md

 ![Login](.screenshots/Login.png)

 ## Home
-From here users will be able to manage their seats, it is an interface quite intuitive, it shows us a calendar where we can select the day of the reservation, it will show us how many seats are free and how many are occupied, and a map of the office where we will select the seat or room we want.
+Here, the users will be able to manage their seats, it is an interface quite intuitive, it shows us a calendar where we can select the day of the booking, it will show us how many seats are free and how many are occupied, and a map of the office where we will select the seat or room we want.